wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    ### Delete branch

-11. Because branches are just markers within Git, once a feature branch is in GitHub, that branch can be deleted from the local repo
+11. Because branches are just markers within Git, once a feature branch is in GitHub, that branch can be deleted from the local repo:

     <pre><strong>git branch -d feat1</strong></pre>